3r1co/cd/docs/README.md

 # Introduction

-This training material is part of the Secure Supply Chain Course of ISEN Toulon.
+This training material is part of the Collaborative Development Course of ISEN Toulon.

-The course takes place over four days and intends to give students an overview of all technologies that are revolving around Continuous Integration and Delivery with a special focus on "cloud" technologies.
+The course takes place over four days and intends to give students an overview of all technologies that are revolving around Collaborative Development and Container technologies with a special focus on "cloud".

+Throughout the course, the students will learn how to:

+- What are microservice architectures and what advantages do they bring
+- How container technology can be used to efficiently package applications
+- How to collaborate with the help of Git in a software development team
+- How to specify requirements, raise issues and write documentation

 ## Day 1